-- A resolution through consultation may be promoted and performed between applicants and the C-OSS, if the following criteria are met: - o The conflict is only on a single corridor. - Suitable alternative PaPs are available. - Applying the priority rule as described in Annex 1 of the FCA (see 3.1) and in 3.4.13 and 3.4.14. - Cases where no Network PaP is involved (see 3.4.13) - Cases where Network PaP is involved in at least one of the requests (see 3.4.14)
+- A resolution through consultation may be promoted and performed between applicants and the C-OSS, if the following criteria are met: - The conflict is only on a single corridor. - Suitable alternative PaPs are available. - > Applying the priority rule as described in Annex 1 of the FCA (see 3.1) and in 3.4.12